Caroga/Domoticz-Brel-Plugin/README.md

 * [Usage](#usage)
   + [Blinds and curtains](#blinds-and-curtains)
   + [Venetian blinds](#venetian-blinds)

+Brel offers some great motors for blinds and screens, for inside and outside use.
+Now there is a gateway in the form of the Brel Home Hub, which can be controlled from your smartphone.
+Ofcourse we want Domoticz to be able to communicate with the Home Hub aswel, and now we can!
+If you want to know more what the Brel Home Hub is all about, check their website: ([`https://www.brel-motors.nl/brel-app.html`](https://www.brel-motors.nl/brel-app.html))

 ## Key features
 - Creates devices in Domoticz for every device configured in your Brel Home Hub